January 10, 2020

 “Like a Boss” is polluted with some not-very-funny slapstick moments and an annoying fixation on telling jokes about women’s private parts every 10 minutes.
 There are cheesy Lifetime movies that are better than “Like a Boss,” which certainly isn’t worth spending any money to see.
 Byrne is capable of doing better work in comedies (as evidenced by “Bridesmaids” and “Neighbors”), but in “Like a Boss,” her Mel character is such a one-dimensional, uptight neurotic that there’s no room for any nuanced complexities.

 Haddish continues to put herself in Typecast Hell as the foul-mouthed, quick-tempered, loud caricature that she keeps doing in every movie she’s done since her breakout in 2017’s “Girls Trip,” which is still her best film.
 Even though her Mia character in “Like a Boss” is college-educated, Mia is an unsophisticated mess.
 Unfortunately, there are many people in this world who have little or no contact with black women, and they get their ideas and stereotypes of black women from what they see on screen.
-Fortunately, we have versatile and intelligent actresses like Viola Davis, Kerry Washington and Lupita Nyong’o to offset the damaging, negative stereotypes of black women that Haddish continues to perpetuate in her choice of roles.
+Fortunately, we have versatile and intelligent actresses like Viola Davis, Regina King and Lupita Nyong’o to offset the damaging, negative stereotypes of black women that Haddish continues to perpetuate in her choice of roles.

 “Like a Boss” also has some Hispanic racial stereotyping, since Claire makes Mel and Mia do some salsa-like dance moves with her in the office while Mexican music suddenly plays in the background.
 (Hayek is Mexican, in case you didn’t know.)
 There’s also a running gag that Claire can’t speak proper English because she’s constantly mispronouncing and fabricating English words.
 The not-so-subtle message the filmmakers are conveying is that Latino immigrants who are successful in American business still aren’t smart enough to master the English language.
 Just because “Like a Boss” director Arteta is also Latino doesn’t excuse this awful stereotyping.